techidaily/site-win11-tips/source/_posts/battery-friendly-tips-minimize-windows-11-apps-impact.md

  You can disable the feed feature using the Windows Registry if you don't have Group Policy Editor.
 For this, you'll need to create an EnableFeeds value and set it to 0 to disable it.

  Incorrect modifications to the Windows Registry can cause your system to malfunction.
-We recommend[creating a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) before making any changes to the registry entries.
+We recommend [creating a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) before making any changes to the registry entries.

 To disable the news feed feature using Windows Registry: